How to Enable or Disable Battery Limit on Microsoft Surface Devices

 What is Battery Limit?

-Surface Battery Limit is a special setting on your Microsoft Surface device that helps manage how your battery charges, potentially making it last longer.
+Surface Battery Limit is a setting on your Microsoft Surface that helps manage how your battery charges, especially if your device is always plugged in.

-Battery Limit works best for Surface devices that stay plugged in all the time.
-These include devices used as cash registers, security scanners, and information kiosks.
-The Battery Limit setting comes built into supported Surface devices by default.
+Battery Limit is a setting beneficial for Surface devices that remain connected to power constantly.
+Examples of such devices include those used as cash registers, security scanners, and information kiosks.
+The Battery Limit setting is pre-installed on supported Surface devices, version 1903 and later, and is available by default.

 Why Would You Use This?

-You’d use the Surface battery limit feature to help your battery stay healthier longer, especially if your device is always plugged in.
+You’d use the Surface battery limit feature to keep your battery healthier for longer, particularly if your device is always plugged in, like in a kiosk.

 For more tips on keeping your Surface battery in good shape, check out Microsoft’s guide to Caring for your Surface battery to get the most from your device.